This Constellation is no longer offered, but the course is still being taught through the English department (see Course Search & Enroll on MyUW).

 We live on Earth, but do we know exactly what the Earth is?
 Is it a mere planet wandering in a cold universe?
 The quasi-living ecosphere some thinkers call “Gaia”?
 Or a sort of “spaceship” that geoengineers can enhance and pilot?

-What happens when our imagination stretches from Madison to the farthest reaches of the galaxy?
-When our reasonable concern for the environment meets the research of exo-planets?
-When the environmental humanities meets planetary science?
-The Planetary Constellation explores planet Earth as both a global ecosystem in which nature and technologies are entangled and a cosmological entity belonging to a solar system and universe.
-This Constellation asks students to think about how the global is at the core of crucial phenomena like climate change, the financial crisis, and transnational migrations; and the cosmological aspect that has been at play since the Copernican revolution and its displacement of the Earth from the center of the cosmos.
+The goal of this course is to reveal that planet Earth is both a global ecosystem in which nature and technologies are entangled and a cosmological entity belonging to our solar system.
+Planetary Humanities will enable students to think together these two aspects of Earth: a/the global feature that is at the core of crucial phenomena like climate change, financial crisis, and transnational migrations, and b/the cosmological aspect that has been at play since the Copernican revolution and its displacement of the Earth from the center of the cosmos.